danielbodart/junit-interface/README.txt

 See LICENSE.txt for licensing conditions (BSD-style).

-To use with xsbt 0.6, add the following dependency to your project:
+To use with xsbt 0.7, add the following dependency to your project:

-    val bryanjswift = "Bryan J Swift Repository" at "http://repos.bryanjswift.com/maven2/" val junitInterface = "com.novocode" %% "junit-interface" % "0.3.1"
+    val bryanjswift = "Bryan J Swift Repository" at "http://repos.bryanjswift.com/maven2/" val junitInterface = "com.novocode" %% "junit-interface" % "0.4"
-    override def testFrameworks = super.testFrameworks ++ List(new TestFramework("com.novocode.junit.JUnitFramework"))

-Your test classes need to implement the marker interface com.novocode.junit.TestMarker in order to be discovered.
-It is sufficient to add this to a test suite that bundles all test cases.

-If you want to avoid the dependency on TestMarker, replace "JUnitFramework" above with "JUnitFrameworkNoMarker".
-This causes all top-level classes built from the test sources to be recognized as potential test cases.
-Classes with a @SuiteClasses annotation are not passed to JUnit to avoid running test cases twice.

 == Publishing ==